raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 The paper roll had jammed at some point in the night and was no longer advancing, but the teletype had hammered through the paper and was hammering on the roller behind.
 Rolls of paper had emerged from the machine and lay in a heap around it.
 I consider it a very lucky escape that a spark hadn't ignited the paper or its dust that hung in the air.

 I shut everything down, cleaned up as best I could, and then set about finding the bug.
+Although I never did cause another "physical crash," it took me days (or possibly weeks, I don't quite remember, and I did have other things going on at the time) before I had improved my program to the point where it found solutions.

 ---